 It’s usually the day after the full moon in March (day before in some eastern parts).
 On the night of the full moon people burn a Holi pyre on which the mythical demon Holika is placed to symbolize the destruction of evil.
-On the next day people start the color party early in the day and rest on the afternoon.
-In 2018 Holi will be held on 2nd of March, in 2019 on 21st March and in 2020 on 10th of March.
+The next day, people start the color party early and rest on the afternoon.
+In 2019, Holi will be celebrated on March 21st, in 2020 on March 10th and in 2021 on March 29th.

 Where is the best place to enjoy Holi?

 Holi is almost entirely celebrated in North India.
-Some places in the south also have religious ceremonies on the same day but those would only happen at a small scale at certain temples.
-Often resorts and hotels in Goa offer commercial Holi Parties
+In the south, there will be few small-scale religious ceremonies on the same day in certain temples.
+Resorts and hotels in Goa will sometimes offer commercial Holi Parties.

-North India offers unique Holi experiences in Rajasthan, Uttar Pradesh (Barsana, Mathura, Vrindavan), Shantiniketan (Kolkata), other parts of West Bengal as well as Delhi and Mumbai amongst the metros.
-Almost every household and especially young people in North India celebrate Holi by going outside on the streets and playing with dry colors and water.
+You can experience Holi in Rajasthan, Uttar Pradesh (Barsana, Mathura, Vrindavan), West Bengal (Shantiniketan, Kolkata) as well as Delhi and Mumbai.
+Almost every household and the younger generation in the north celebrate by playing with dry colour and water on the streets.

 Onam in Kerala – Harvest Festival in Kerala

 This is South India’s harvest festival with flower decorations on floors outside all houses.
-They’re meant to welcome the mythical King Mahabali’.
+This is to welcome the mythical Ashura King Mahabali.
 People shop and prepare feasts.
-There’s a lot of singing, dancing and games but the highlight are the snake boat races.
-You absolutely must catch one of these.
+There’s a lot of singing, dancing and games but the highlight is the snake boat races, definitely a must when travelling in India during the festival season.

-Onam starts in the first month of Malayalam Calendar and last 13 days.
-In 2017 the first day will be on 25th August, in 2018 on 15th of August and in 2019 on 1st of September.
-Day 10 is the most celebrated day.
+Onam starts in the first month of the Malayalam Calendar and last 13 days.
+In 2019, the first day will be September 1st, in 2020 on August 22nd and in 2021 on August 12th.
+The day that people celebrate the most is the 10th Day called Thiruvonam.

 Where is the best place to enjoy Onam?

 Celebrated in Malyalam speaking parts of South India, Onam is really big in Kerala.
-Especially Thrissur’s festivities with its Puli Kali (tiger play) festival on the last day of Onam, are fun to attend.
+Especially Thrissur’s festivities with its Puli Kali (tiger play) festival on the last day of Onam is remarakable.
 If you’re travelling to Kerala during Onam make sure you make bookings much in advance before ticket prices sky rocket and the best accommodations gets occupied.

 Ganesh Chaturthi – Birthday of the elephant-headed god Ganesha

-Eleven days of festivities and colorful processions carrying Lord Ganesha idols characterize Ganesh Chaturthi.
-It is a celebration of the birthday of the Hindu god with an elephant head.
-Ganesha statues are brought home and placed in public stalls, worshipped for a few days and then submerged (Visarjan) in style.
+Eleven days of festivities and colourful processions carrying Lord Ganesha idols characterize Ganesh Chaturthi.
+It’s a celebration of the birthday of the Hindu god with an elephant head.
+Ganesha statues are worshipped for a few days in homes and public stalls, then submerged (Visarjan) in the sea or river in style.

 The popular festival falls on the 4th day of the new moon in August or September and lasts 10 days.
-In 2017 that will be the 25th of August, in 2018 the 13th of September and in 2019 the 2nd of September.
+In 2019, it will be celebrated on September 2nd, in 2020 on August 21st and in 2021 on September 10th.

 Families can choose how many days they want to celebrate it with poojas (praying ceremonies) happening at home every day.
-Most families celebrate it in a small scale at home for 1.5 to 3 days.
-However, many families, companies, housing societies, religious organizations etc. with bigger statues (=more wealth) celebrate it for 10 days at home or the public stages.
-On the 11th day the icons, sometimes up to 70 feet tall, get paraded to the sea and submerged in the water.
+Most families celebrate it small scale at home for 1.5 to 3 days.
+However, many families, companies, housing societies, religious organizations with bigger statues (=more wealth) celebrate it for 10 days at home or the public stages.
+On the 11th day the icons, sometimes up to 70 feet tall, parade through the streets and finally are submerged in the water.

 Where is the best place to enjoy Ganesh Chaturthi?

 Mostly celebrated in the state of Maharashtra and by Maharashtrians elsewhere in India, you can find the biggest public Ganesha displays and processions in Mumbai.
-The festivities go hand in hand with heavy traffic, blocked routes and a lot of noise on the streets, especially in Mumbai and Pune.
+The festivities go hand in hand with heavy traffic, blocked routes and a lot of noise on the streets.
 The crowds at the beaches of Mumbai, especially at Chowpatty in the South, are extremely large.
-However, due to its quirky character and intenseness it would be a great experience.
+However, due to its quirky character and intensity, it’s a great experience.

 If you want to travel south from Mumbai after Ganesh Chaturthi check out this route suggestion.